 In Japanese culture, origami paper cranes symbolize hope and wishes granted.
 Legend has it that if a person folds one thousand cranes, their wishes would be fulfilled.
 It only seems fitting, in the wake of the devastating Sendai earthquake, to share this tradition with our children.

 Each month, I volunteer as an art docent in my kids’ elementary school.
 That means that I lead each of their classes in an lesson about a famous artist or style and then show the students how they can create a work using similar techniques.
-There just happens to be another parent my Kindergartener’s class who is from Japan, and she offered to help me teach the traditional method of folding origami cranes.
+There just happens to be another mom, Emiko, in my Kindergartener’s class who is from Japan, and she offered to help me teach the traditional method of folding origami cranes.

 “It might be too difficult for them,” another Japanese American parent warned me.